 So many people have seen this lockdown as a way to kick back and relax from all the hustle and bustle of the office area.
 No more Dressing up to beat the traffic and still show up under the resumption time only to still get a sermon on punctuality to work by your Boss.
-That’s no big surprise why many of us have been grooving with the fact that we are now working from home, typing that business proposal with morsels of food in our mouth or while watching our favourite soap operas on TV.
+It’s no big surprise why many of us have been grooving with the fact that we are now working from home, writing contents with morsels of food in our mouth or while watching our favourite soap operas on TV.

 THINGS YOU MUST DO TO GET READY FOR WORK BEFORE RESUMPTION

-There are certain things to note and so much to do before going back to work.
-A lot of work is required without a doubt to be carried out:
+There are certain things to note and so much to do before going back to work after a long break from the office, regardless of what the reason might be.
+Here are things to prepare you for such journey:

 3. Boost Your Health and Wellbeing